 Solved by Underground Drainage

 Is the clay situation quite bad in your neighborhood?
-If so, gradient drainage systems aren’t ideal in such scenarios because of the cost.
+If so, gradient drainage systems aren’t ideal because of the cost.
 A common solution is to opt for an underground drainage system.

-In layman’s terms, it involves digging a trench to create a network of underground pipes.
+In layman’s terms, this solution involves digging a trench to create a network of underground pipes.
 Those pipes can then move water away from your yard and into a stormwater drain.

 Get In Touch